Are we Pulling the Right Levers on Digital Transformation?

 A negative feedback loop slows down a system’s process in order to maintain homeostasis. “…humans invent them as controls to keep important system states within safe bounds”.

 In this case we can think of all the cases of literal regulation, or rule making, as one type of negative feedback loop that keeps the system running smoothly.
-The rules that are in place to prevent corruption and transparency to the public are how we ensure that we get what we pay for, but as I wrote before, there are limits to this approach.
+The corpus of rules in place to prevent corruption and transparency to the public are how we ensure that we get what we pay for.
+But as mentioned earlier, there are limits to this approach:

 The “strength” of a negative loop — its ability to keep its appointed stock at or near its goal — depends on the combination of all its parameters and links — the accuracy and rapidity of monitoring, the quickness and power of response, the directness and size of corrective flows.
 Sometimes there are leverage points here.

 The ability to correct from failure is critically important.
-A timely, precise, and proportionate response to a failure can be highly effective.
-I’d even argue that, overall, liberal democracy has been an extremely effective way to deliver services that residents collectively want.
-But overuse of rules as a feedback mechanism has made them increasingly disconnected from the outcomes that are intended by those rules.
-The way these rules are currently used, they frequently disincentivize failure in a subtle but critical way: because of fear of failure at multiple levels of the hierarchy, people use “following the rules” to hide failure rather rather than correct it.
+A timely, precise, and proportionate response to a service delivery failure can be highly effective.
+I’d even argue that, overall, rulemaking in this way has made liberal democracies an extremely effective way to deliver services that residents collectively want.
+But overuse of rules as a feedback mechanism has made them increasingly disconnected from the outcomes intended by those rules.
+The way they are currently used, they frequently disincentivize failure in a subtle but critical way: because of fear of failure at multiple levels of the hierarchy, people use “following the rules” to hide failure rather rather than correct it.

 Contrary to how the name sounds, positive feedback loops are not always a good thing.